Alexandra Roche, Lady Roche: Early life and family

 Lady Roche was born The Honourable Helen Alexandra Briscoe Gully on 8 June 1934 to Royal Naval Reserve officer Lieutenant-Commander Thomas Sutton Evelyn Gully, 3rd Viscount Selby and his wife, Veronica Catherine George.
 Through her paternal grandmother, Dorothy Evelyn Grey, she is a great-granddaughter of Sir William Grey, who served as Lieutenant-Governor of Bengal and as Governor of Jamaica, and is a descendant of the House of Grey.
 She is also a descendant of William Court Gully, 1st Viscount Selby, who served as Speaker of the House of Commons prior to his elevation to the peerage.
-She is a relative of three British Prime Ministers, Sir Winston Churchill, Robert Anthony Eden, 1st Earl of Avon, and Alexander Frederick Douglas-Home, Baron Home of the Hirsel.
+She is a relative of three British Prime Ministers, Robert Anthony Eden, 1st Earl of Avon; and, by marriage, Sir Winston Churchill; and Alexander Frederick Douglas-Home, Baron Home of the Hirsel.

 Adult life

 In September 2019, Lady Roche and her second husband hosted Queen Charlotte's Ball at Lancaster House.
 She is an honorary patron of the ball, and of the non-profit organization The London Season, founded by Jennie Hallam-Peel.

 Lady Roche served as a magistrate on the West London Bench for forty years and is the president of the Wharfedale branch of the Conservative Party.
 She has served as a volunteer with the Red Cross, served as a school governor, served on her local parish council, and served on the ethics committee for St Mary's Hospital in Paddington, Charing Cross Hospital, Chelsea and Westminster Hospital, and Cromwell Hospital.

 She was made a Member of the Order of the British Empire for voluntary services during the 2017 New Year Honours.